 The execution of SmartContracts plays a central role in modern blockchain networks.
 Elrond built a fast and secure virtual machine for this purpose, called Arwen.

-Because the Arwen VM executes WebAssembly, it also means that it can execute smart contracts written in any programming language that can be compiled to WASM bytecode, such as C, C++, C#, Rust, Go, TypeScript and many other.
+Because the Arwen VM executes WebAssembly, it also means that it can execute smart contracts written in any programming language that can be compiled to WASM bytecode, such as C, C++, C#, Rust, Go, TypeScript and many others.

 Developers are encouraged to use Rust for their smart contracts, however.
 Elrond provides a Rust framework which allows for unusually clean and efficient code in smart contracts, a rarity in the blockchain field.
 A declarative testing framework is bundled as well.
 For the best coding experience, developers have the Elrond IDE at their disposal.